StefxM/StefxM/README.md

 <h1> 👋 Konnichiwa!</h1>

-- I am a 30 year old mommy of two from Ny.
-Officially a lambda school graduate as a Full stack developer and I'm currently looking for opportunities.
+- I am a Peruvian/Japanese mommy of two from NY.
+Currently in CT, officially a Bloomtech school(formerly known as Lambda school) graduate as a Full stack developer and I'm currently looking for opportunities.
 I love to learn and contribute in all ways possible.
 I 💙 animation, movies, music, drawing, painting and dancing with my kiddos ✨

-- 📚 Currently learning python
+- 📚 Currently refreshing on my Node.js and SQL

 ### Languages and Tools 🛠 Conhecimentos